To see how we calculated these scores, you can find a full explanation of our methodology here.

 Thanks to the explosion of original content on the market, trying to catch every show necessary to stay up-to-date with water cooler chit-chat can feel like drinking from a fire hose.
 Among Amazon’s thousands of shows and movies is a growing library of originals that have garnered mainstream attention, including the Emmy-winning The Marvelous Mrs. Maisel, as well as The Man in the High Castle, Bosch and Mozart in the Jungle.

 Compared to other leading services, Amazon Prime Video lands dead center in terms of how many original content titles it offers.
-Our research revealed that audiences appear to have middle-of-the-road, slightly positive feelings toward Amazon Prime Video’s original content, with IMDb audiences giving it a score of 7.3/10 points.
-Rotten Tomatoes users were on the same page regarding Amazon Prime Video’s original content, giving it a 74%.
-Netflix rated just a bit lower with a 71% score, despite having nearly 10 times as many originals.
+Our research revealed that audiences appear to have middle-of-the-road, slightly positive feelings toward Amazon Prime Video’s original content, with IMDb audiences giving it a score of 7.2 out of10 points.

 While audiences may feel so-so toward Prime Video’s original content, Rotten Tomatoes critics had a slightly higher opinion of the platform’s original content efforts.
-The professionals gave it a solid 75%, tying the service with Disney+ and Netflix.
+The professionals gave it a solid 76%, putting it ahead of Netflix, STARZ and SHOWTIME, but below Hulu, HBO NOW and Disney+.

 And while it hasn’t garnered as much awards-show attention as HBO and Netflix, Amazon Prime Video has still had some solid success over the past few years.